Irish Setter Dog Breed Information

 |Personality||Happy, relaxed, full of energy, sporty, excitable|

-The Irish Setter is such a loving dog love that it will be heartbroken when it is left alone.
-It would rather spend all day with its owner and starts to destroy things, because it is highly frustrated.
+The Irish Setter is such a loving dog that it will be heartbroken when it is left alone.
+It would rather spend all day with its owner and start to destroy things, because it is highly frustrated.

 They need lots of exercise and jobs that stimulate their intelligence.
 Otherwise, they can get bored and frustrated.
 A quick dog walk does not work with the Irish Setter.
 Going outside with him for an hour is kind of a nice start, but not enough.
 You have to devote two to three hours to it.

 And there's more to come: An Irish setter does not just want to go for a long walk.
 It wants to run!
 Thus it feels most comfortable when its family is very athletic, e.g. going jogging or cycling every day.
 A large fenced garden is also important (but does not compensate for walking the dog).

 Hiking, Biking, Agility